 Binghamton University is one of the finest schools in the United States for Economics.
 Binghamton University economics students make 15.9% more than the average economics grad.
 This school is located in the suburban area of Vestal, New York, near to shops and other entertainment.

 Score more than 28 on the ACT?
 That's above the average applicant score, so you have a good chance of getting in.This school attracts the best of the best, and the average SAT score of applicants is around 1,290.
-In what areas is Binghamton University really succeeding?
-Take a look at all of the school rankings.
+If you're considering knowing more, you can view all of Binghamton University's rankings here.

 Austin College is a wonderful option for students pursuing an Economics degree.
 Located in Sherman, Texas, this college is best suited for students who blossom in an urban atmosphere.

 Many Austin College freshmen get scholarships.This school offers graduate degree programs for students who would like to proceed after earning a bachelor's degree.
-If you're considering knowing more, you can see every one of Austin College's rankings here.
+Take a deeper dive and see just how Austin College ranks in other categories.

 It's difficult to beat Iowa State University if you want to pursue Economics as a major.
 Students who graduate from this program report average early career earnings of economics and mid-career earnings of $89,930.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.